Preparing for the Festive Season as a Spoonie

 Decorate everything that doesn’t move?

-If this is a better description of you, well you have two options, either scale back or why not get some friends and family around (covid dependant) and have a decorating working group!
+If this is a better description of you, well you have two options, either scale back or why not get some friends and family around and have a decorating working group!
 Lay on some music and nibbles and make a party of it.
 Rather than spending multiple days on it and breaking your back, you could have a fab time, playing hostess and directing the operation.

 Christmas Shopping for Spoonies